Visually impaired students can encounter problems with:

 - Find out about the accessibility of the building.

 - Is it possible to do an internship on a part-time or dual basis?

 - Extra support.
 Ask your academic counsellor or student counsellor for information.

-- Supporting software: Kurzweil, which enables you to listen to your study material.
-Contact one of the student counsellors to find out more.
+- Supporting software: TextAid, which enables you to listen to your study material.
+For more information, click on the flyer.